maael/info/data/drinks.md

 ## Ingredients

 - White tequila, 1 1/2 oz
-- Creme de cassis, 1/2 oz
+- Blackcurrent Liqueur, 1/2 oz
-- 2 lime
+- Lime, 2
-- 12 fresh mint
+- Mint, 12 leaves
-- 7-Up soda, 3 - 6 oz
+- Sprite, 3 - 6 oz
-- 1 tbsp brown sugar
+- Sugar, 1tbsp

 ## Steps

 - Muddle sugar, mint and squeezed lime wedges in mixing tin until mixture smells like spearmint gum
 - Fill with ice, add tequila and cassis, shake until the tin is icey to the touch
-- Pour into a collins glass, top with 7-up and garnish with a sugarcane stick and fresh mint.
+- Pour into a collins glass, top with Sprite and garnish with a sugarcane stick and fresh mint.

 ---